- Set within 40 acres

 - Flood Lit Sand School

-The main farmhouse, with records dating back to the 1800s, offers a wealth of character and charm with sizeable rooms suitable for family living, double glazing and central heating.
+The main farmhouse, with records dating back to the 1800s, offers a wealth of character and charm and scope for modern improvements, with sizeable rooms suitable for family living, double glazing and central heating.
 The accommodation briefly comprises: entrance hall, dining room, lounge, kitchen/breakfast room, rear porch, utility and wc on the ground floor, with four bedrooms, and family bathroom on the first floor, and two loft rooms ideal for storage or children play areas.
 The original adjoining outbuildings have planning permission to be converted into three holiday cottages (REF: 15/0575/PA), which would enjoy stunning countryside views, each with garden areas and use of a parking area, within close proximity to the tourist and natural attractions Pembrokeshire has to offer!

-The smallholding is approached down a private lane leading to a gravel yard suitable for the parking an manoeuvring of vehicles, providing easy access into the dutch barn, top yard with stables and separate tack room, and lower yard with enclosed stables.
+The property is approached down a private lane leading to a gravel yard suitable for the parking an manoeuvring of vehicles, providing easy access into the dutch barn, top yard with stables and separate tack room, and lower yard with enclosed stables.
 The land comprises approximately 5 fields, some of which are divided into paddocks, a natural pond with freshwater stream and gardens to the rear of the main house.

 Viewing is essential to appreciate the property's business opportunities and convenient yet rural location.

 The small hamlet of Troopers Inn lies between the villages of Freystrop and Llangwm.
 Llangwm is a vibrant community, with village shop and post office, public house, new junior school, and sports club.